 “Electric company” has become the catch-all term for the company that sends you your monthly electric bill.
 In a perfect world, we could always use that term and there would be no confusion.

 Unfortunately, the type of electric company that sends out the bills depends on where you live.
 In Albany, New York, the TDU sends out the monthly bills.
 But in Dallas, Texas, it is the REP that sends the bills.

 In Texas, your monthly electricity bill is sent out by your retail electric provider.
 On your bill, you will see the fees charged by the REP listed as the “Energy Charge.”

 When you use our site to find a cheap electricity rate, you are comparing the offers of many different retail electricity providers.
 Once you decide on an REP, that will be the electric company that actually buys your electricity from the state’s electric grid.

 Although you’ve never seen a TV commercial for a TDU, the retail electric providers are actively advertising their electricity plans.
 Commercials for TXU and Reliant Energy are on all the time, and now even Cirro and Direct Energy are starting to get in on the action.

 The term “Retail Electric Provider” is interchangeable with “Energy Company,” “Power Company,” and even “Light Company.”

 Texas Transmission and Distribution Utility Companies

-Also known as Transportation and Distribution Service Providers (TSDPs), the TDUs are the companies that deliver the electricity to your home or business.
+Also known as Transmission and Distribution Utilities (TDUs) are the companies that deliver the electricity to your home or business.
 Your TDU owns and maintains your electric meter.
 It also owns and operates all of the local power lines and substations the electricity passes through on the way to your meter.